 2013-14: Czuczman made his NHL debut following his junior season at Lake Superior State — signing a two-year, entry-level free agent contract with the Islanders on March 11th, 2014 and skating over 20 minutes in the Islanders game at Minnesota one week later.
 In 13 games with New York he had 2 assists and was minus-5 with 14 penalty minutes; averaging 19:32 minutes of ice time.
 Czuczman played in 36 games for the Lakers in what would be his final season of college hockey.
 He scored 10 goals with 11 assists and was minus-7 with 73 penalty minutes.
 Lake Superior State finished tied with Bemidji State for eighth in the newly-aligned WCHA but missed the playoffs based on tiebreaker criteria.

-Signed by the Islanders as a free agent out of Lake Superior State following his junior season despite the presence of several high profile defensemen prospects already in the system, Czuczman is a late bloomer whose size and skating ability suggest he can be a reliable NHL defenseman one day.
-He plays a relatively safe game and never seems to panic with the puck.
-While offense is not the prime focus of his game, he did score 10 goals for the Lakers in his final season of college hockey and has contributed to the attack while skating for Islanders' AHL affiliate Bridgeport.
+Czuczman was signed by the Islanders as a free agent following his junior season of college hockey despite the presence of several high profile prospects — making the jump directly from college hockey to the NHL.
+He is a late bloomer whose size and skating ability suggest he can be a reliable NHL defenseman but he is still very much a developmental project.
+He plays a relatively safe game and never seems to panic with the puck but can chip in on the offensive end.

 Czuczman will compete for a lower pairing spot with the Islanders in his second training camp, likely starting the 2015-16 season with AHL affiliate Bridgeport.
 After both he and the Sound Tigers got off to a fast start the team struggled and Czuczman spent time in the ECHL.
 He will look to play a full-time role with the Sound Tigers on what should be a talented blueline.